seralexeev/xrabbit.dev/README.md

   - 137-3.jpg
 ```

-I couldn't master CAD and decided to draw everything in Figma.
-Almost all components had datasheets with dimensions but I had to measure some manually to place the holes accurately.
-Then I went to Denis and printed the layout of the components and holes.
-I glued it to the sheets that I cut with a laser and drilled the holes.
+I couldn't handle CAD so I decided to draw everything in Figma.
+Almost all components had datasheets with dimensions but some I had to measure by hand to place the holes accurately.
+Then I went to Denis and printed out the layout for the components and holes.
+I glued it to the sheets I cut with the laser and drilled the holes.

 ---